-11. This Agreement shall inure to the benefit of and shall be binding upon the parties and their heirs, successors and assigna.
+11. This Agreement shall inure to the benefit of and shall be binding upon the parties and their heirs, successors and assigns.

-12. This Agreement constitutes the entire agreement between the parties hereto and, logether with the Act 425 Agreement, constitutes the online agreement between the City and the Township.
+12. This Agreement constitutes the entire agreement between the parties hereto and, together with the Act 425 Agreement, constitutes the entire agreement between the City and the Township.
 It may not be amended or terminated except in a writing signed by all the parties hereto.

-13. After the termination of the 425 Agreement for any reason, Sections 8, 9 and 10 of this Agreement shall terminate upon the establishment of juitsdiction in either the City or the Township, as provided for in the 425 Agreement, and upon such termination, the authority of the Joint Development Council shall devolve to the agencies of the approving municipality responsible for site plan and other lund use approvals and variances; provided by law after the Act 425 Agreement expires but the remaindar of the terms of this Agreement shall remain in officet.
-In the ovent of conflict between this Agreement and the applicable Zoning Ordinance, the provisions of this Agreement shall control.
-Development to this Agreement, including uses and structures, shall be deemed to be lawfully conforming.
+13. After the termination of the 425 Agreement for any reason, Sections 8, 9 and 10 of this Agreement shall terminate upon the establishment of jurisdiction in either the City or the Township, as provided for in the 425 Agreement, and upon such termination, the authority of the Joint Development Council shall devolve to the agencies of the surviving municipality reaponsible for site plan and other land use approvals and variances; provided, however, that such municipality may grant variances from the Zoning Ordinance as provided by law after the Act 425 Agreement expires but the remainder of the terms of this Agreement shall remain in effect.
+In the event of conflict between this Agreement and the applicable Zoning Ordinance, the provisions of this Agreement shall control.
+Development pursuant to this Agreement, including uses and structures, shall be deemed to be lawfully conforming.

-14. The Oskland County Circuit Court shall have jurisdiction for the purpose of enforcing and effectuating the terms of this Agreement except as muy be provided in the
+14. The Oskland County Circuit Court shall have jurisdiction for the purpose of enforcing and effectuating the terms of this Agreement except as may be provided in the